Ashwin-Rajesh/Verilog_comm/uart/uart.md

 - A baud rate has to be set before-hand in both devices, because there is no clock signal.
 - Standard baud rates are :
   - 9600, 19200, 38400, 57600, 115200, 230400, 460800, 921600, 1000000, 1500000
-- Default voltage level is HIGH
+- Default voltage level (when inactive) is HIGH

 # Protocol